Moshe Katsav: Prison

-Following the decision, Katsav's family turned to a number of politicians, asking that Katsav's home, already surrounded by stone walls put up by Shin Bet's Protective Security Department, be declared a "temporary prison", and that he be allowed to serve his sentence there.
-In a letter to Public Security Minister Yitzhak Aharonovich, Katsav's brother Lior wrote that while in prison, his brother could be exposed to convicts whose presidential pardon requests he had rejected, and claimed that he had knowledge of state secrets that could be compromised in prison.
+Following the decision, Katsav's family turned to several politicians, asking that Katsav's home, already surrounded by stone walls put up by Shin Bet's Protective Security Department, be declared a "temporary prison", and that he be allowed to serve his sentence there.
+In a letter to Public Security Minister Yitzhak Aharonovich, Katsav's brother Lior wrote that while in prison, his brother could be exposed to convicts whose presidential pardon requests he had rejected and claimed that he knew state secrets that could be compromised in prison.
 Aharonovich rejected that request, with sources close to him stating that prisoners were only permitted to serve their sentences at home in extremely rare cases.

 Katsav arrived at Maasiyahu Prison in Ramla at 10:08 a.m. on 7 December 2011 to begin serving his sentence.
 Before departing for prison, he addressed journalists outside his home and maintained his innocence.
 Dozens of police officers were deployed to the prison to maintain order, and there was a large domestic and foreign media presence.
 Prison authorities determined that Katsav did not pose a suicide risk, and it was decided that the cameras in his cell would only be activated when his cellmate was absent.

 Katsav was Israel Prison Service inmate #1418989.
-His cell was located in the prison's Torani cellblock, a special block for religious prisoners.
+His cell was in the prison's Torani cellblock, a special block for religious prisoners.
 Though considered less harsh than other blocs, inmates in the Torani bloc have no access to television or newspapers.
 Prisoners are woken at 4:30 a.m. for morning prayers, pray three times a day, and spend most of the day in two seminaries studying Torah and other sacred Jewish texts.
-Shlomo Benizri, another former politician who was in prison for corruption, was Katsav's cellmate until his 2012 release.
+Shlomo Benizri, another former politician in prison for corruption, was Katsav's cellmate until his 2012 release.
 During his sentence, Katsav was bullied and harassed by convicted mass murderer Ami Popper, who Katsav had refused to pardon during his term in office.
 Popper's behavior resulted in his being transferred to another prison.

-It was announced on 15 October 2012, that Israel's President Shimon Peres received a formal request to pardon Katsav.
+It was announced on 15 October 2012 that Israel's President Shimon Peres received a formal request to pardon Katsav.
 The request came from Katsav's wife, Gila.

 The prison parole board rejected a request by Moshe Katsav for a conditional early release from prison on 6 April 2016.
-It is allowed by Israeli law to release a prisoner after serving two thirds of a term.
-The parole board decided that Katsav, who always maintained he is innocent and never expressed any regret for his actions and also refused to take part in rehabilitation programs, could continue to harass the victims and still posed a risk to women.
+It is allowed by Israeli law to release a prisoner after serving two-thirds of a term.
+The parole board decided that Katsav, who always maintained he was innocent and never expressed any regret for his actions and also refused to take part in rehabilitation programs, could continue to harass the victims and still posed a risk to women.